Save $300 on Private Tutoring and PLUS courses

 The best teachers in test prep

-Individual attention from the most knowledgeable teachers in test prep keeps you engaged—and accountable.
+Individual attention from the most knowledgeable teachers in test prep keeps you engaged, accountable, and—believe it or not—calm.

 Breathe easy knowing that we believe in you.
 We are so confident in your success that if your score doesn't improve, we'll either give you your money back or let you continue your prep for free.
 For full eligibility requirements, visit kaptest.com/hsg.